atlas by clearpeople

 Maintenance

 Regular maintenance is going to be essential for the relevance of your KM.
-If your organisation doesn't have the resources to create a knowledge management team, organise monthly update checks to ensure that all aggregated data is still relevant to company operations.
+If your organization doesn't have the resources to create a knowledge management team, organize monthly update checks to ensure that all aggregated data is still relevant to company operations.

 The KM bottom line

-Overall, knowledge management is one of the best ways to facilitate collaboration, remote working, and knowledge sharing across your organisation.
-With unlimited potential to streamline operations while also cutting costs, KM is non-negotiable for any organisation looking to remain efficient and cohesive in an increasingly digital working landscape.
+Overall, knowledge management is one of the best ways to facilitate collaboration, remote working, and knowledge sharing across your organization.
+With unlimited potential to streamline operations while also cutting costs, KM is non-negotiable for any organization looking to remain efficient and cohesive in an increasingly digital working landscape.

 Knowledge management resources